GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 02/18/2022| v1.21| Please refer the version control section for the list of v1 api's that are going to retired from  3/15/2022 in alpha, and 4/1/2022 from prod.
 10/05/2022| v1.22| Notice code "i" decription change: from “Intent to Bundle Requirements” to “Consolidate/(Substantially) Bundle”, <br> Added Requirement Strategies(farCases) to notice code "i"(Consolidate/(Substantially) Bundle), <br> Please refer the version control section for the list of v3 api's that are going to be available in alpha(11/28/2022) and prod(TBD).
 02/28/2023| v1.23| Please refer the version control section for the list of v3 endpoints will available for production use from March 3rd, 2023(v1.22).
+04/19/2023| v1.24| Please refer the GENC Standardization section for the list of active countries and states.
+04/20/2023| v1.25| Please refer the Place of Performace and Award section (Country/State/Zip) validation error messages.
+These are effective in production from March 15, 2024(v1.25).

 <p><small><a href="#">Back to top</a></small></p>